OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

 OneProvision on Sunstone
 ================================================================================
-We have integrated the OneProvision app into the sunstone, as it has more coherence.
-Now users don't have to log out of one app and log into the other to be able to see their resources.

-Both the Provision and the Provider can be found in the Infrastructure menu.
+We have integrated the OneProvision app into Sunstone, for convenience.
+Now users don't have to switch sessions to be able to manage provisions and see the equivalent resources in Sunstone.
+Both the Provision and the Provider can be found in the Sunstone Infrastructure left-side menu category.